sooyp/static-site-cicd-poc/README.md

 ## 🙋‍♂️ Author

-Maintained by [Your Name] for demonstration purposes.
+Maintained by Lee Broom for demonstration purposes.
 Contributions and feedback are welcome!